-Capturing Semantically Meaningful Word Dependencies with an Admixture of Poisson MRFs (code)
+Capturing Semantically Meaningful Word Dependencies with an Admixture of Poisson MRFs (pdf, poster, code)

 D. Inouye, P. Ravikumar, I. Dhillon